-- Researched, developed, authored, and published SafER Space, a human-centred experience for advancing child and youth mental health in emergency rooms - Released "Just Ask" video, 21 the first of the Life Promotion / Suicide Prevention Video Series - Expanded the educator outreach dissemination of curated resources to over 2,000 educators! - Conducted research to develop a best practice framework for Parent / Caregiver Peer Support Hubs, which help parents / caregivers to support children and youths who face mental health challenges - Launched co-design phase of Myles to Mars, including youth from Frayme's Groundbreakers and Finding Our Power Together's Young Leaders Circle, to support the mental health and wellbeing of children and youths, particularly supporting their sense of belonging and self-esteem
+Researched, developed, authored, and published SafER Space, a human-centred experience for

+• Released "Just Ask" video,21 the first of the Life Promotion / Suicide Prevention Video Series Expanded the educator outreach dissemination of curated resources to over 2,000 educators!
+Conducted research to develop a best practice framework for Parent / Caregiver Peer Support Hubs, which help parents / caregivers to support children and youth who face mental health

+Launched co-design phase of Myles to Mars, including youth from Frayme's Groundbreakers and Finding Our Power Together's Young Leaders Circle, to support the mental health and wellbeing of

 In addition to furthering our initiatives, Myles Ahead expanded its social media presence and fundraising efforts, as described within this report.
 To review Myles Ahead's audited financials,22 they are posted on our website as separate reports published by our auditor.
-As Myles Ahead's organization continues to grow, we look forward to expanding our impact to advance child and youth mental health throughout Canada.
+As Myles Ahead's organization continues to grow, we look forward to expanding our impact to advance child and youth mental health throughout